google-research/scenic/scenic/projects/baselines/README.md

 Please check [DETR directory](detr) for more information and link to download pretrained checkpoints.

+### Deformable DETR

+Please check [Deformable DETR directory](deformable_detr) for more information and link to download pretrained checkpoints.

 ### CLIP
 Please check [CLIP directory](clip) for more information and link to download